sebastienrousseau/dtt/README.md

 ## Overview 📖

 The `DateTime (DTT)` library is a comprehensive and flexible tool that enables developers to manage dates and times with ease.
 It offers a range of functions and data structures that allow you to perform various date and time operations with ease, such as determining the day of the month, hour of the day, working with ISO 8601 date and time formats, and many others.

-The library supports the creation of new DateTime objects with either UTC or custom timezone specifications, ensuring that you always have accurate and relevant date and time information.
+The library supports the creation of new `DateTime` objects with either UTC or custom timezone specifications, ensuring that you always have accurate and relevant date and time information.
 Additionally, it provides a mechanism to validate input dates and times, ensuring that you always have accurate information to work with.

 ## Features ✨

-The library `DateTime (DTT)` provides date and time types and methods to make it easier to manipulate dates and times.
-It uses the serde library to derive the Deserialize and Serialize traits to convert the `DateTime (DTT)` struct to and from various data formats.
-It also uses the time and regex crates to deal with time conversions and regular expressions respectively.

 The `DateTime (DTT)` struct includes fields such as: